MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code-costs.md

 ## Azure facilitation

-**Instrumenting code:** Azure provides monitoring and logging tools like Azure Monitor, Application Insights, and Log Analytics.
+**Instrumenting code:** Azure provides monitoring and logging tools like [Azure Monitor](/azure/azure-monitor/overview), [Application Insights](/azure/azure-monitor/app/app-insights-overview), and [Log Analytics](/azure/azure-monitor/logs/log-analytics-overview).
 You can use these tools to track and analyze the performance and behavior of your code in real time.

-**Identifying hot paths:** Application Insights and profiling tools like Profiler help identify the hot paths in your code by analyzing execution times and resource usage.
+**Identifying hot paths:** Application Insights and [Application Insights Profiler](/azure/azure-monitor/profiler/profiler-overview) help identify the hot paths in your code by analyzing execution times and resource usage.

 **Minimizing allocations:** You can minimize unnecessary memory allocations and optimize memory usage by using tools like Profiler and optimizing your code for efficient memory management.

-**Performant SDKs:** Azure offers SDKs in multiple programming languages, optimized for performance and ease of use.
+**Performant SDKs:** Azure offers [SDKs](https://azure.microsoft.com/downloads/) in multiple programming languages, optimized for performance and ease of use.
 These SDKs provide prebuilt functions and libraries that interact with Azure services to reduce the need for custom implementation.

-**Network protocols:** Various Azure services support high-speed network protocols like HTTP/2 and QUIC for efficient communication between services and applications.
+**Network protocols:** Various Azure services support high-speed network protocols like [HTTP/2](/azure/application-gateway/features#websocket-and-http2-traffic) and [QUIC](/azure/storage/files/storage-files-networking-overview#smb-over-quic) for efficient communication between services and applications.

-**Connection pooling:** Azure services, such as [Azure SQL Database](https://azure.microsoft.com/products/azure-sql/database/), [Azure Cosmos DB](https://azure.microsoft.com/products/cosmos-db/), and [Azure Cache for Redis](https://azure.microsoft.com/products/cache/), automatically handle connection pooling.
-Connection pooling enables efficient reuse of database connections to reduce the overhead of establishing new connections.
+**Connection pooling:** Azure services, such as [Azure Database for PostgreSQL - Flexible Server](/azure/postgresql/flexible-server/concepts-connection-pooling-best-practices), support [connection pooling](/azure/app-service/troubleshoot-intermittent-outbound-connection-errors#modify-the-application-to-use-connection-pooling).

 **Batching:** Azure supports batch processing in various services, so you can group multiple operations together and run them in a single request.
 Batch processing can significantly improve efficiency and reduce network overhead.

 **Caching:** Azure provides caching services like Azure Cache for Redis.
 You can use caching to store frequently accessed data closer to the application, which results in faster retrieval and reduced back-end load.

-**Data serialization:** Azure supports various serialization formats, including JSON, XML, and Protocol Buffers.
+**Data serialization:** Azure supports various serialization formats, including JSON and XML.
 Choose the appropriate serialization format based on data size, performance requirements, and interoperability needs.

-**Indexing and query optimization:** Azure services like Azure SQL Database and Azure Cosmos DB provide indexing capabilities to optimize query performance.
+**Indexing and query optimization:** Azure services like [Azure SQL Database](/azure/azure-sql/database/automatic-tuning-overview?view=azuresql) and [Azure Cosmos DB](/azure/cosmos-db/index-policy) provide indexing capabilities to optimize query performance.
 By choosing the right indexing strategy and optimizing queries, you can improve the overall efficiency of data retrieval.

-**Object-relational mapping:** Azure provides ORM frameworks like Entity Framework and Azure Cosmos DB SDKs.
+**Object-relational mapping (ORM):** Azure supports ORM frameworks like Entity Framework.
 These frameworks simplify data access and mapping between object-oriented code and relational or NoSQL databases.

-**Optimizing stored procedures:** You can use Azure services like Azure SQL Database to create and optimize stored procedures.
+**Optimizing stored procedures:** You can use Azure services like [Azure SQL Database](/sql/relational-databases/stored-procedures/stored-procedures-database-engine) to create and optimize stored procedures.
 Stored procedures can enhance performance by reducing network round trips and precompiling SQL statements.

-**Partitioning and sharding:** Azure offers partitioning and sharding capabilities in services like Azure Cosmos DB and Azure SQL Database.
+**Partitioning and sharding:** Azure offers partitioning and sharding capabilities in services like [Azure Cosmos DB](/azure/cosmos-db/partitioning-overview) and [Azure SQL Database](/sql/relational-databases/partitions/create-partitioned-tables-and-indexes).
 You can use partitioning to distribute data across multiple nodes for scalability and performance optimization.

 **Compressing data:** Azure services support data compression techniques like GZIP and DEFLATE.